nanikjava/articles/content/post/golangconcurrency.md

 Takes a single input channel and an arbitrary number of output channels and duplicates each input into every output.
 When the input channel is closed, all outputs channels are closed.

 <h3>Fan-in-Fan-out channel</h3>

-This pattern collate results from goroutines that have been spawned to do background processing
+This pattern collate results from goroutines that have been spawned to do background processing.

 {{< highlight go >}}
 package main